avarajar/machine-learning-in-python-step-by-step/README.rst

 MAC(OSX) issue
 ~~~~~~~~~~~~~~~

-if you have this error:
+if you have this error:.

-`RuntimeError: Python is not installed as a framework.
-The Mac OS X backend will not be able to function correctly if Python is not installed as a framework`
+**RuntimeError: Python is not installed as a framework.
+The Mac OS X backend will not be able to function correctly if Python is not installed as a framework**

 Problem Cause MacOS has a different image rendering back-end for matplotlib (The back-end renderer using the API of Cocoa by default).
 There are two types of renderers: Qt4Agg and GTKAgg.
 MacOS has a different default (than Windows or Linux, etc) so you'll need to set the back-end renderer of MacOSx.

 I resolved this issue this way:

-I assume you have installed the pip matplotlib, there is a directory in you root called `~/.matplotlib.`_
+I assume you have installed the pip matplotlib, there is a directory in you root called *~/.matplotlib.*
-Create a file `~/.matplotlib/matplotlibrc`_ there and add the following code: `backend: TkAgg`_
+Create a file *~/.matplotlib/matplotlibrc* there and add the following code: *backend: TkAgg*